quynhdinh/oj-x/REPORT.md

 ---

-# Important Project Requirements
+# Important Project Requirements Satisfied

 **Stream API:**

-You must make use of the Java Stream API wherever it is applicable, especially for collection processing, filtering, mapping, aggregation, and other data operations.
-Clearly highlight these usages in your code and documentation.
+Stream API is used extensively throughout the [project](https://github.com/quynhdinh/oj-x/commit/883701d862ea6d2ce78b79d9079d3dd7ee4bcaab) to process collections of data, such as filtering problems by difficulty, tags, and names, processing test case batches, mapping DTOs to display objects, aggregating submission statistics, and sorting and pagination operations.

 **Unit Testing:**

-Implement unit tests for your business logic using JUnit or a similar testing framework.
-Include instructions for running your test suite and ensure your tests cover major functionalities and edge cases.

-The project includes unit tests for key business logic components, particularly in the `UserService` class.
-The tests cover scenarios such as:
+The project includes unit tests for key business logic components.

 Run the following command to execute the tests:
 ```bash